hellodanquinn/nexus/README.md

 A conversational AI agent that lets sales reps query their contact network in natural language — without opening Salesforce.

 Built with Claude, Python, and a 6-agent orchestrator.
-AI Native Sprint · Altify · May 2026.
+AI Native Sprint · AcmeCorp · May 2026.

 ## Live site